mysterioustrousers/MTMigration/README.md

 You would want to run this code in your app delegate or similar.

-Because MTMigration inspects your *-info.plist file for your actual version number and keeps track of the last migration, applicationUpdateBlock it will migrate all un-migrated blocks inbetween.
+Because MTMigration inspects your *-info.plist file for your actual version number and keeps track of the last migration, it will migrate all un-migrated blocks inbetween.
 For example, let's say you had the following migrations:

 ```objc